 In exploring the choices of research mentor, you should explore somewhat widely.
-Due to the fact that this is a faculty - student matching procedure, as well as the fact that faculty are constrained by number limits, students do not always get their first choice.
+Due to the fact that this is a faculty - student matching procedure, as well as the fact that faculty are constrained in the number of students they can have at any one time, students do not always get their first choice.
 Indeed, you will be asked to submit four choices and are only guaranteed that you will be matched with one of the four.